Despite living in Argentina for nearly 16 years, I’m still not used to how logistically challenging it can be to get around Argentina.

 The Tren a los Nubes in Salta, the Tren del Fin del Mundo in Ushuaia, and the Tren de la Costa in Buenos Aires are all excellent day trips.

 The train system in the city of Buenos Aires (and surrounding suburbs), however, is excellent.
-If you enjoy traveling by public transportation when you travel, the train system here is a great way to get around.
+If you enjoy traveling by public transportation when you travel, the train system here is a great way to get around the city.

 You can use it to reach Tigre, one of the most popular day trips from Buenos Aires.